Skip to content

 PFAS, which stands for per and polyfluoroalkyl substances, are a group of synthetic chemicals that have been used in many everyday products since the 1940s.
 These include things like firefighting foam, non-stick pans, water and stain-resistant fabrics, fast food packaging, and personal care products.
 PFAS don’t break down easily, which makes them useful, but also means they stick around in our environment for a long time, earning them the nickname “forever chemicals.”
 People can be exposed to PFAS through drinking contaminated water, eating contaminated food, breathing in or swallowing contaminated dust, or using products that contain PFAS.

-The Wisconsin Department of Health Services (DHS) explains long-term human exposure to PFAS may have harmful health effects including but not limited to increased risk of thyroid disease, increased risk of some cancers, increased risk of pregnancy complications, increased cholesterol levels, and more.
-The presence of PFAS in drinking water may pose a significant public health threat, so the Environmental Protection Agency (EPA) and Wisconsin DHS have each established their own drinking water standards for certain PFAS compounds.
+The Wisconsin Department of Health Services (DHS) explains long-term human exposure to PFAS may have harmful health effects including but not limited to increased risk of thyroid disease, some cancers, pregnancy complications, increased cholesterol levels, and more.
+The presence of PFAS in drinking water may pose a significant public health threat, so the Wisconsin DHS has established drinking water advisories for certain PFAS compounds.

 PFOA = 4 ng/LPFNA = 10 ng/LPFUnA = 3,000 ng/L